Congratulations 2026-2027 Board of Governors!

 i.
 Is used exclusively for charitable purposes.

 ii.
-Consists of donated money, money earned from the MSC Thrift Store, designated fundraisers, and Way and Means profits greater than $150.
+Consists of donated money, money earned from the MSC Thrift Store, and designated fundraisers IAW the MSC By-Laws and Section 501(c)(4) of the IRS code.

 iii.
 A minimum of five hundred dollars ($500) will remain in the Charitable Fund account at the end of the fiscal year.